SharePoint/sp-dev-docs/docs/solution-guidance/Connect-SharePoint-app-parts-by-using-SignalR.md

 10. Verify that the message  **Hello World from App Part 1** appears in both **Connected Part - One** and **Connected Part - Two** app parts.

 In this code sample, the Core.ConnectedAppParts project contains two app parts (ConnectedPartOne and ConnectedPartTwo) that are deployed to the host web.
 ConnectedPartOne and ConnectedPartTwo run in an IFRAME.
-The web page contents for ConnectedPartOne and ConnectedPartTwo are defined in the Core.ConnectedAppPartsWeb project in Pages\ConnectedPartOne.aspx and Pages\ConnectedPartTwo.aspx.
+The webpage contents for ConnectedPartOne and ConnectedPartTwo are defined in the Core.ConnectedAppPartsWeb project in Pages\ConnectedPartOne.aspx and Pages\ConnectedPartTwo.aspx.
 Both pages run in the provider-hosted app with the chat hub (ChatHub.cs) and use inline JavaScript to:

 1. Include the SignalR jQuery library.